cali-lang/cali.lang.base/README.md

 </dependency>
 ```

-Alternately you can just download the JAR from mave or you can [clone this repository and build (See Below)](#building).
+Alternately you can just download the JAR from Maven or you can [clone this repository and build (See Below)](#building).
 Once you have the Cali JAR, include it in your project like any other JAR.

 Here are the most basic steps in creating a new Cali Engine object, parsing a source code file, and then running it.
 ```